takedarts/skipresnet/README.md

 |ResNeXt-50-32x4d<sub>(1)</sub><br>Skip-ResNeXt-50-32x4d<sub>(1)</sub>|0.7963<br>0.8067|0.8015<br>0.8125|0.8032<br>**0.8131**|0.8016<br>0.8110|

 ## Performances of models trained on CIFAR-10/100
-Following models are trainied by the CIFAR-10/100 dataset from scratch.
+Following models are trainied using the CIFAR-10/100 dataset from scratch.
 No extra images are used.

 ### Models
 |Model|# params|flops (32x32)|settings|